Best League Finish

 In cup competitions at Meadow Lane just 900 witnessed a FL Trophy cup tie at home to Leyton Orient on 3rd September 2007.

-The lowest away attendance in a league match (since accurate figures were recorded from 1925) is 1,215 away to Accrington Stanley on Tuesday 23rd February 2016, Stanley occupied a 4th tier play-off place at the time.
+The lowest away attendance in a league match (since accurate figures were recorded from 1925) was away to Dover Athletic in the 5th tier on 26th April 2022, no official figure was published but the gate was said to be '600 odd'.
+The lowest in the Football League is 1,215 away to Accrington Stanley on Tuesday 23rd February 2016, Stanley occupied a 4th tier play-off place at the time.
 The lowest FA Cup attendance for a Notts match since the 1880's is 1,026, also at Accrington Stanley on Tuesday 18th November 2014 (Scotland v England was broadcast live on ITV that same night).

 David Needham made 429 League and 42 Cup appearances (including those as substitute) in the late 1960s and 1970s.